HamishB/uBlox_PPP_logger/contrib/README.md

 The firmware can be downloaded from:
   https://www.u-blox.com/en/product/zed-f9p-module?file_category=Firmware%2520Update#Documentation-&-resources

-And then uploaded in uCenter in Tools > Firmware Update
+And then uploaded in uCenter with Tools > Firmware Update

 ## u-Blox Configuration

-To aid with configuration we will include our EEPROM settings here.
+To aid with configuration we include our EEPROM settings in the `uBlox_ZED-F9P_v1.32_I2C_logger.cfg` file.
-These can be uploaded to the ZED-F9P in uCenter.
+These can be uploaded to the ZED-F9P in uCenter and will only work with firmware version 1.32.